 This step will make or break your knowledge base.
-Good writing is essential to convey your message and engage readers.
+Writing knowledge base articles in a way that conveys your message and engages readers is absolutely essential.
 Otherwise, customers might get tired of blunt, uninformative language and churn.

-So, in order to write effective articles, you could follow certain rules:
+So, in order to write effective knowledge base articles, you could follow certain rules:

 There are a number of things to consider:

-Also, consider how you’ll “distribute” the knowledge in your knowledge base.
-For example, with an effective customer support software, you can integrate your knowledge base to live chat.
-Customers will be able to browse through your articles via the widget that appears on any page they’re on.
-This is how they can get easy access to information.
+Also, consider how you’ll “distribute” the articles in your knowledge base.
+For example, with an effective customer support software, you can integrate your help docs into live chat software and chatbot interactions.
+Customers will be able to browse through your articles via the widget that appears on any page they’re on, providing easy access to information and boosting customer service.
 And, if your knowledge base doesn’t cover them, they can immediately reach out to a live agent from the same widget.

-After all the work you’ve put into the knowledge base, you hope everything will work.
-Well, sometimes things happen.
+After all the work you’ve put into creating a knowledge base, you’ll hope everything works perfectly — which is understandable.
+But the reality is, sometimes things happen.
 Some articles may not turn out as well as others, the page structure might confuse some customers, and so on.

 So, in order to improve your knowledge base, make sure you gather feedback.
 Analytics can help: your CRM or support platform can give you insight into which articles are the most helpful.
-You can do that by implementing customer feedback options from your software.
-Also, as we already mentioned in step 2, Google Analytics provides information on user behavior throughout the site.
+You can do that by implementing customer feedback options in your knowledge base tool.

 Set up milestones periodically where you’ll collect all data.
 Involve your team to brainstorm fixes faster.
 Apply them and repeat.
 But the most important thing to remember is to act on feedback you receive; reports show that “79 percent of consumers who shared complaints about poor customer experience online had their complaints ignored.”
 And that means you risk losing customers to your competitors.
 Avoid that mistake and beat your competition to the punch.